ibm-cloud-docs/databases-for-redis/howto-config.md

 To check the current value of a setting, use [`CONFIG GET`](https://redis.io/commands/config-get) from a [CLI client](/docs/services/databases-for-redis?topic=databases-for-redis-connecting-cli-client).
 You can check all of the settings by using `CONFIG GET *`.

-Many of the settings below are used to configure Redis as a cache.
+Many of the settings are used to configure Redis as a cache.
 For more information, see the [Configuring Redis as a Cache](/docs/services/databases-for-redis?topic=databases-for-redis-redis-cache) page.

 Setting|Default|Notes
 ----------|-----|-----------